Hiteswar Saikia: 1991 election and appointment

+ULFA crisis and resolution

+When the militant organization ULFA kidnapped fourteen top ranking officials serving directly under the Government of Assam Saikia was prepared to negotiate their release in exchange for a certain number of their comrades-at-arms.
+The latter had been arrested under the Terrorist and Disruptive Activities (Prevention) Act during an earlier Army operation known as 'Operation Bajrang.'

-In such a situation, Chief Minister Saikia made an offer of general amnesty and by way of touching wood, he went to the extent of releasing a good number of ULFA detenus against whom there were no specific charges.
-Meanwhile, Saikia managed to find out some go-between persons who enjoyed the confidence of the ULFA leaders.
-As behind the scene negotiation went dragging on only to end in hard bargaining.
+In such a situation Chief Minister Saikia made an offer of general amnesty and, by way of touching wood, he went to the extent of releasing a good number of ULFA detainees against whom there were no specific charges.
+Meanwhile, Saikia managed to employ go-betweens able to win the confidence of the ULFA leaders.
+As behind the scene negotiations dragged on this led in the end to some very hard bargaining.

-Chief Minister Saikia took an off the track decision to declare giving effect to the idea of granting general amnesty unilaterally expecting the same to be reciprocated by the ULFA with immediate release of the hostages.
-He also went on air on 8 July 1991, offering the proposal of holding a meaningful talk with the militant organisation towards a permanent solution of the problem within the framework of the Indian constitution.
+Saikia took an off the track decision, thereby giving in effect the idea of granting a general amnesty which he expected to be unilaterally reciprocated by the ULFA through an immediate release of the hostages.
+He went on air on 8 July 1991, announcing his proposal for meaningful talks with the militant organisation.
+Eager for a permanent solution he suggested an end to the problem within the framework of the Indian constitution.

-However, Prime Minister P. V. Narasimha Rao threw his weight behind Saikia, and he fully endorsed the policy of Saikia, though it differed basically with that of the Govt of Punjab in dealing with a problem similar in nature.
+Prime Minister P. V. Narasimha Rao threw his weight behind Saikia, although government policy differed basically with that of the Govt of Punjab which had to deal with a similar problem.
 The ULFA reciprocated the liberal gesture of the government by releasing most of the hostages but by no means all.
-The backdrop of the ULFA going increasingly rebellious and people's faith on legally constituted government was getting diminished.
+The backdrop of the ULFA's rebelliousness through an abuse of people's faith in legally constituted government was beginning to diminish.